Frequently asked questions

 The Office also shares information on effective practices identified in the federal government and other jurisdictions to highlight leadership and reinforce positive initiatives in the field of procurement.

-How does the Procurement Ombudsman report on the results of his work?
+How does the Procurement Ombud report on the results of his work?

-What can a federal organization expect from the Office of the Procurement Ombudsman regarding a procurement practice review?
+What can a federal organization expect from the Office of the Procurement Ombud regarding a procurement practice review?

 Procurement practice reviews are independent and objective examinations of federal procurement practices to assess their fairness, openness and transparency.
 Among other things, OPO considers the consistency of the practices with applicable laws, policies, guidelines and standards in the course of its assessment.
 Practice reviews may cover one or multiple federal organizations.
 Please refer to OPO’s What to Expect: Procurement Practice Review Guide for more information on what a federal official can expect from OPO’s procurement practice review process.

-What is the Canadian Free Trade Agreement and how does it affect the work of the Procurement Ombudsman?
+What is the Canadian Free Trade Agreement and how does it affect the work of the Procurement Ombud?

 The CFTA is an intergovernmental trade agreement that entered into force on July 1, 2017.
 Its objective is to reduce and eliminate, to the extent possible, barriers to the free movement of persons, goods, services, and investments within Canada and to establish an open efficient, and stable domestic market.